Foundation vs. Distinguished Level: Your Complete Guide

 Courses: Foreign languages (4 years), fine arts, AP history, literature

-Multidisciplinary (The Flexible Option)
+Multidisciplinary (Flexible Option)

-For: Undecided students or those with diverse interests
+For: Undecided students or diverse interests

 How it works: Combine advanced courses across multiple subjects OR complete 4 credits in each core subject (math, science, English, social studies) plus Algebra II